pranavkharche79/CDAC-Project-Jira/SDM_SRS.md

 ## Objective (Purpose):
 	1.The online exam portal for CDAC.
-	2.Students and internal users (CDAC staff) through a single Gateway using internet.It will enable CDAC to conduct online exam for students.
+	2.Students and internal users (CDAC staff) through a single Gateway using internet.
+	It will enable CDAC to conduct online exam for students.

 ## Scope:
 	1.This system allows student to give exams online via secured network.
 	2.Enabling fair exam for each and every student.
 	3.Student can log in with their id,name and institute id to give the exam and can view their result and their Institutes can view the result of their students.

 ## Functional Requirements: